imprisonedmatyr/SWE2204-GROUP-2/metrics/Lecture6.md

-- Goal: **Measuring the structural complexity of the Search Module to ensure maintainability and identify refacotring needs**
+- Goal: **Measuring the structural complexity of the Search Module to ensure maintainability and identify refactoring needs**
 - Questions
     1. How many decision points (if, loops) are present in the code?
         - in the main code block